elementary/website/docs/code/getting-started.md

    We use the `git mv` command here instead of renaming in the file manager or with `mv` so that `git` can keep track of the file rename as part of our revision history.

 5. Now, Create a directory named "po" in the root folder of your project.
-Inside of your po directory you will need to create another meson.build file.
+Inside of your po directory you will need to create another "meson.build" file.
 This time, its contents will be:

         i18n.gettext(meson.project_name(),
           args: [